Michele Giambono: Paintings

-Coronation of a Virgin, also known as Paradise, was “commissioned from Giambono in 1447 by Giovanni Dotto”.
+Coronation of the Virgin, also known as Paradise, was “commissioned from Giambono in 1447 by Giovanni Dotto”.
 The work was originally destined for the Church of S. Agnese but is currently located in the Gallerie dell’ Accademia, Venice.
 Giovani Dotto stipulated that the painting be similar to the one previously painted by Antonio Vivarini and Giovanni d'Alemagna for the church of San Pantalon, Venice.